 - A. Land may be developed under the provisions of this chapter only if each of the following conditions is satisfied: - 1.
 The land shall be zoned in the AR, R-1 or R-2 Zoning District, or other zoning district permitting residential development, but specifically excluding the MHC and IC Districts.
 (Amended February 9, 2016) - 2.
 The zoning district in which the land is located shall permit development at a density equivalent to two or fewer dwelling units per acre, if the land is not served by a public sewer system; or shall permit development at a density equivalent to three or fewer dwelling units per acre, if the land is served by a public sanitary sewer system. - 3.
-The development of land under this chapter shall not depend upon the extension of a public sanitary sewer or a public water supply system to the land, unless the development of the land without the exercise of the clustering option provided by this chapter would also depend on such extension. - 4.
+The development of land under this chapter shall not depend upon the extension of a public sanitary sewer or a public water supply system to the land, unless the development of the land without the exercise of the clustering option provided by this chapter would also depend on such extension.
+Section 3.08.H shall apply in evaluating this condition.
+(Amended 3/12/2019; effective 8/8/2019) - 4.
 The clustering option provided pursuant to this chapter shall not have previously been exercised with respect to the same land. - B. If all of the preceding conditions are satisfied, the land may be developed, at the option of the landowner, in accordance with the provisions of this chapter.